-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended December 31, 2018 or
+For the quarterly period ended March 31, 2019

-For the transition period from to Commission file number: 001-37823 DelMar Pharmaceuticals, Inc. istrant as specified in its charter) Nevada 99-0360497 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) Suite 720-999 West Broadway Vancouver, British Columbia, Canada V5Z 1K5 (Address of principal executive offices) (zip code) (B 604) 629-5989 (Registrant's telepho one number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all replaced for 1934 during the preceding 12 months (or for such shorter been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted elec Rule 405 of Regulation S-T (§232.405 of this chapter) during the required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerate company, or an emerging growth company.
-See the definitions of company", and "emerging growth company" in Rule 12b-2 of the of "large accelerated filer," "accelerated filer", "smaller re Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the rewith any new or revised financial accounting standards provided riod for complying Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠ As of February 11, 2019, 25,585,533 shares of common stock, \$ 0.001 par value per share, were outstanding
+□ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-37823

+DelMar Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter)

+Nevada 99-0360497 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) Suite 720-999 West Broadway Vancouver, British Columbia, Canada V5Z 1K5 (Address of principal executive offices) (zip code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes 🗹 No 🗆

+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \Box Emerging growth company \Box Accelerated filer □ Smaller reporting company ☑

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock DMPI The Nasdaq Capital Market

+Indicated the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date, 2,652,038 shares of common stock are issued and outstanding as of May 14, 2019.